Cloud Exchange System Requirements

 - 4 GB of Memory

 - 40 GB of Free Storage (recommend you provision at least 40GB of host storage).
-Refer to System Sizing Recommendations.
+Cloud Exchange checks the /var directory for free storage.

 - The machine running the browser accessing the Cloud Exchange UI must be able to load fonts from fonts.google.com and fonts.gstatic.com.

-- Refer to System Sizing Recommendations for sizing requirements for different deployments.
+- Refer to Sizing the System based on Anticipated Usage for sizing requirements for different deployments.

 The Netskope CE platform needs access to GitHub, Docker Hub, a Netskope tenant, partner’s platforms, and the other 3rd-party platforms that you wish to integrate with.
 Do evaluate network configurations, like HTTP Proxy setup, Firewall rules, etc., to ensure the connectivity is available.